How To Internalize/Recompile Packages

-This is where recompiling packages comes in.
-Recompiling a package lets you take an existing package and internalize all of the resources to embedded/internal resources so you can reuse the install logic without the hassle of downloading stuff from the internet.
+This is where internalizing/recompiling existing community packages comes in.
+Internalizing a package lets you take an existing package and internalize all of the resources to embedded/internal resources so you can reuse the install logic without the hassle of downloading files from the internet.
 This guarantees complete control, trust, reliability, and repeatability of a package for organizations that have a low tolerance for production issues.

 Process of Internalization

 Internalizing a Chocolatey package at a high level involves: